Edward Thorpe and the Ten Count System

 Basics of the Ten Count System

-When it was first demonstrated by Edward Thorpe in the 1960s, the Ten Count System was very impressive – for the first time, a method for “cheating” casinos was supported by clear mathematical evidence.
-It should be noted, however, that by today’s standards, it is incredibly simplistic, easy to counteract by casinos, and more importantly, it is practically irrelevant because it was designed for single-deck games.
+When Edward Thorpe first demonstrated the Ten Count System in the 1960s, it was groundbreaking – for the first time, a method for “cheating” casinos was backed by clear mathematical evidence.
+By today’s standards, however, the system is incredibly simplistic, easy for casinos to counter, and, more importantly, practically irrelevant because it was designed for single-deck games.

-Nowadays, casinos rarely offer blackjack games, which uses only one deck of cards, and when they do, they take certain countermeasures to prevent players from using Edward Thorpe’s counting method.
-So, what is his system and how does it differ from more advanced methods?
+These days, casinos rarely offer single-deck blackjack, and when they do, they take specific countermeasures to prevent players from using Thorpe’s counting method.
+So, what exactly is his system, and how does it differ from more advanced methods?

-The basic idea of the Ten Count is the same as with all other systems – it assigns different values to the cards and requires the player to keep a count during play.
-It allows good counters to modify their strategy and change the bet size based on the running count.
-Thorpe’s system focuses only on the 10-value cards, hence its name – all 10s, Jacks, Queens, and Kings are assigned a value of -9.
-All other cards (Ace-9) are counted as +4.
+Like most counting systems, the Ten Count assigns different values to the cards and requires the player to keep a running count during play.
+Skilled counters can then adjust their strategy and bet size based on that count.
+Thorpe’s system looks only at 10-value cards; hence its name – all 10s, Jacks, Queens, and Kings are assigned a value of -9, while all other cards (Ace-9) are counted as +4.

-The theory behind this method is that 10-value cards are good for the player since the strongest hands – blackjack (natural 21) and a total of 20, are formed with one or two 10-value cards.
-In a single-deck game, there are 16 ten-value cards in the beginning of the game and the system practically tracks of odds of receiving such a card at any point of play.
+The idea is simple: 10-value cards favor the player because the strongest hands – blackjack (natural 21) and a total of 20 – are formed with one or two such cards.
+In a single-deck game, there are 16 ten-value cards at the start, and the system essentially tracks the odds of receiving one at any point in the game.

 How to Use Edward Thorpe’s Ten Count System

-Since 10-value cards are counted as -9, whereas all the rest are counted as +4, we simply subtract 9 whenever a 10, Jack, Queen, or King are dealt, and we add 4 to the count in all other instances.
-It sounds simple but players should learn to do this basic math very quickly while playing.
-For example, the following cards are being dealt in the first round – the first player receives A-3, the second one gets 8-6, while the dealer’s upcard is a Queen.
-The count will be 4+4+4+4-9 or 7.
+Because 10-value cards are counted as -9 and all others as +4, we simply subtract 9 whenever a 10, Jack, Queen, or King is dealt and add 4 in every other case.
+It sounds simple, but players must learn to perform this basic math very quickly while playing.
+For example, suppose the following cards are dealt in the first round: the first player receives A-3, the second gets 8-6, and the dealer’s upcard is a Queen.
+The count would be 4+4+4+4-9, or 7.

-The Ten Count Method do not specify when to increase or reduce the bet size and by how much.
-Instead, it only suggests that the stakes should be raised at the end of the deck if the count is positive.
-If its drops below zero, on the other hand, players should reduce the size of their bets.
-Every decision made during the game should be determined by the basic strategy.
+The Ten Count Method does not specify when, or by how much, to increase or decrease your bet; it only suggests raising the stakes near the end of the deck if the count is positive.
+If it drops below zero, players should reduce their wagers.
+Every playing decision should still be guided by basic strategy.

-Another form of the same method requires players to keep two counts, rather than one.
-This would be more difficult, however, especially for new players.
-The idea, on the other hand, is very simple – the game starts with 16 high cards (10-King) and 36 low cards (Ace-9), so we keep one count for the high and one count for the low cards.
-Whenever a 10-value card appears on the table, we subtract 1 from 16, and when a low card is dealt, we subtract 1 from 36.
+A variation of the method requires players to keep two separate counts instead of one.
+This is more challenging, especially for beginners, but the idea is straightforward: the game starts with 16 high cards (10-King) and 36 low cards (Ace-9).
+You keep one count for the high cards and another for the low cards.
+Whenever a 10-value card appears, subtract 1 from the high-card count; when a low card is dealt, subtract 1 from the low-card count.

-This could be quite confusing at first but its concept is very simple – if the player gets A-6 in the first round against dealer 8, for example, the high count remains 16, while the low count drops to 33.
-If the low count drops to zero or near zero, the player should increase the bet to the table maximum.
-If the high count falls dramatically, the player should reduce the bet size to the minimum.
+The concept might seem confusing at first, but it’s quite simple in practice.
+If the player receives A-6 in the first round against a dealer 8, for instance, the high-card count remains 16 while the low-card count drops to 33.
+If the low-card count drops to zero, or close to it, the player should bet the table maximum; if the high-card count falls sharply, the bet should be reduced to the minimum.

 Advantages and Disadvantages of the Ten Count System